aosabook/500lines/dagoba/dagoba.markdown

 Our natural inclination is to do something like `JSON.stringify(graph)`, which produces the terribly helpful error `TypeError: Converting circular structure to JSON`.
 During the graph construction process the vertices were linked to their edges, and the edges are all linked to their vertices, so now everything refers to everything else.
 So how can we extract our nice neat lists again?
 JSON replacer functions to the rescue.

-The `JSON.stringify` function takes a value to stringify, but it also takes two additional parameters: a replacer function and a whitespace number [footnote: Pro tip: given a deep tree deep_tree, running `JSON.stringify(deep_tree, 0, 2)` in the JS console is a quick way to make it human readable].
+The `JSON.stringify` function takes a value to stringify, but it also takes two additional parameters: a replacer function and a whitespace number [footnote: Pro tip: given a deep tree `deep_tree`, running `JSON.stringify(deep_tree, 0, 2)` in the JS console is a quick way to make it human readable].
 The replacer allows you to customize how the stringification proceeds.

 We need to treat the vertices and edges a bit differently, so we're going to manually merge the two sides into a single JSON string.